Ho-Ro/CPM-tools/tcpm/README.md

 you will have to extract the CCP and BDOS parts using the `dd` command, effectively creating a raw system image).
 ## How does CP/M (resp. `tcpm`) interact with `tnylpo`?
-`tnylpo` doesn`t care too much about what happens with the data structures it stored in the memory of the virtual machine; most of them are just initialized before program startup for the benefit of the application program (to supply it with a CP/M compatible environment) and are never
+`tnylpo` doesn't care too much about what happens with the data structures it stored in the memory of the virtual machine; most of them are just initialized before program startup for the benefit of the application program (to supply it with a CP/M compatible environment) and are never